Coronavirus (COVID-19) Information

 Q: The transition to online learning is difficult, and I am not sure I want to continue this semester.
 What are my options?

 A: We understand that many students are facing challenges during this time and for reasons beyond their control.
 The faculty, staff, and administration at Fullerton College are here to support you.
 Here are tips to follow if you need help.

-Q: Do I need a parking pass if have an in-person class during the fall?
+Q: Do I need a parking pass if have an in-person class during the spring?

 Q: Are there any changes to Financial Aid that I need to know about?

 A: Students will continue to have access to financial aid resources, including those from student loans.
 The Federal government is actively at work at emergency legislation that will change some Financial Aid regulations temporarily, due to COVID-19.
 Please visit the Financial Aid website for more information.

 Q: What resources are available to undocumented students?